zulip/zulip-gci/tasks/interactive-bots.md

   - it sends a private message to the author of the original message

-* Take screenshots showing that the bot is working, i.a. your terminal window with the bot working, messages sent by the bot to the users.
+* Take screenshots showing that the bot is working, make sure to have screenshots
+of:

+ - your terminal window with the bot running, including the command you used to run the bot and the output with the bot description
+ - messages sent to the bot in the `devel` and `social` streams
+ - messages sent by the bot in the private messages to the author
+ - any other screenshots you find relevant

  Add the screenshots to `interactive-bots/links/<username>/`.
+Make sure your filenames include no white spaces or underscores, use dashes (`-`) as connectors.

 * Note down any places you got stuck, problems or errors you ran into while doing this setup process.
 Add your notes as a `notes.md` file to